SolaceProducts/pubsubplus-pks-quickstart/README.md

 more solace/values.yaml
 ```

-For a description of all value configuration properties, refer to the documentation of the [Solace Helm Chart Configuration](solace#solace-helm-chart-configuration)
+For all value configuration properties, refer to the documentation of the [Solace Helm Chart Configuration](solace#solace-helm-chart-configuration)

 When Helm is used to install a deployment the configuration properties can be set in several ways, in combination of the followings: